JoshDoody/joshdoody.github.io/_posts/2018-11-08-amazon-salary-negotiation.md

 <p><a href="/salary-negotiation-guide/">Salary Negotiation Guide →</a></p>
 </div>

-## What to look out for when negotiating a Amazon job offer package
+## What to look out for when negotiating an Amazon job offer package

 - **Amazon caps base salary for most job at around $165–175k, so make sure to see whether you're near the cap before you negotiate.**
 - **Amazon has a very unique equity vesting schedule that ramps significantly in Years 3 and 4.**